remogatto/mandala/README.md

 A typical Mandala application has two loops: one continously listen to events, the other is responsible for rendering the scene.
-In order to dealing with application resources (images, sounds, configuration files, etc.), the framework provides an AssetManager object.
+In order to dealing with application resources (images, sounds, configuration files, etc.), the framework provides an ResourceManager object.
 Client code sends request to it in order to obtain resources as
 <tt>io.Reader</tt> instances.
 In the desktop application this simply
 means opening the file at the given path.
 In the Android application